Roland og Magnus kongen: Synopsis

 The ballad tells that King Magnus came home, the men all crimson, ships loaded with silver and gold, and all the heathens dead (Stanza 23, Landstad's 27).
 This is the end of the genuine ballad fragment according to Storm, although there are four more stanzas in Groven's text and Landstad's printed version.
 Only two of these are included in Liestøl and Moe's rendition.
 The queen asks King Magnus what troubles him and he replies that Roland is dead, and many worthy men besides.

 Versions

 In the 19th century were collected two recorded transcriptions of the more or less full ballad.
-Fifty variants are counted in total, but most of these are only one, two or three stanzas long, and probably served as stev or "stave" strophes.: index to fifty variant texts online.
+Fifty variants are counted in total, but most of these are only one, two or three stanzas long, and probably served as stev or "stave" strophes.
 In addition, early collectors printed their own reconstructed versions, pieced together using various recensions and the Old Norse saga.